DASverseTJK/Dictionary/README.md

 ## Questions

-If you have any questions about this project, please feel free to contact the project owner at [INSERT YOUR EMAIL HERE].
+If you have any questions about this project, please feel free to contact the project owner at [tjdas0930@gmail.com].